gene-git/ssl-mgr/README.rst

 More Details
 ------------

-There are several additional commands that offer fine grained control, just in case its needed.
+There are several additional commands that offer fine grained control, in case its needed.
 These are discussed in detail below.
 One example is the *-f* or *--force* option which does what the name suggests.